 I get it.
 Seriously.

-I’ve brought three infants to Disney and I WISH I had know half of this information back then.
+I’ve brought three infants then babies to Disney and I WISH I had known half of this information back then.

 I can’t tell you the number of times I’ve started talking to another mom in the bathroom line or at one of the play areas and realized that they wished they had a complete guide to bringing baby too.